hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 This `https://github.com/adelolmo/hd-idle` shows a minimum of release `1.21 / 2023-10-22` in
 `https://github.com/adelolmo/hd-idle/releases/download/v1.21/hd-idle_1.21_arm64.deb`

-Remove any prior install of hd-idle.
+Remove any prior install of `hd-idle`.
 In a Terminal,
 ```
 sudo systemctl disable hd-idle
 # wait 2 seconds, then